bbc/nmos-mdns-bridge/README.md

 $ sudo python setup.py install
 ```

+## Configuration

+The mDNS Bridge makes use of a configuration file provided by the [NMOS Common Library](https://github.com/bbc/nmos-common).
+Please see that repository for configuration details.

 ## Usage

 On systems using systemd for service management (e.g Ubuntu >= 16.04) mdnsbridge may be run as a service.
 To enable the service create a symbolic link and start the service as follows: